Cray-HPE/docs-csm/upgrade/Upgrade_Only_CSM_with_iuf.md

 ## Description

 The upgrade from CSM 1.5 to CSM 1.6 uses the IUF framework.
 The CSM upgrade steps are run automatically, either directly through IUF stages or by running a hook at the beginning or end of an IUF stage.
-The hooks that are run for the CSM upgrade are described below.
+The hooks that are run for the CSM upgrade are described in the [description of CSM upgrade hooks](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md#description-of-csm-upgrade-hooks) section of the [Upgrade CSM and additional products with IUF](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md) page.

-- CSM upgrade prerequisites

-   CSM upgrade prerequisites are executed in a hook run before `pre-install-check`.
-This executes steps that are dependencies for later CSM upgrade steps.
-   This includes some service chart upgrades, uploading base NCN images to be used later in `prepare-images`, and other setup steps.
-   The specific script that is being executed is `/usr/share/doc/csm/upgrade/scripts/upgrade/prerequisites.sh`.

-- CSM services upgrade and validate CSM health

-   CSM services upgrade and validate CSM health are executed in a hook run before `management-nodes-rollout`.
-This hook is only executed before the first NCN is upgraded.
-   The specific script that executes the CSM services upgrade is `/usr/share/doc/csm/upgrade/scripts/upgrade/csm-upgrade.sh`.

-- Apply networking, apply CoreDNS anti-affinity, and upgrade Kubernetes control plane

-   Apply networking, apply CoreDNS anti-affinity, and completing the Kubernetes control plane upgrade is executed in a hook run after `deploy-product`.
-   The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.

 ## Upgrade Procedure